Axial-Current Anomaly in Euler Fluid

 Since Eqs.(\ref{9}-\ref{8}) follow from the Euler equation \eq{03} one can validate them by elementary means being equipped by no more than the vector calculus.
 Below are the evolution equations for helicity and cross-helicity densities obtained directly from the Euler equations \eq{03} \begin{widetext}

 \end{widetext} Combining we obtain the equation identical to (\ref{9}-\ref{8}) with the helicity flux of the form equivalent to \eq{8}.

-We emphasize that we do not discuss magnetohydrodynamics in this work.
-The formulas \eq{06} and \eq{09} have been derived when the electromagnetic field is treated as an external having no feedback from the charged fluid motion, nor influence the fluid through Ohm's law.
-In the limit of ideal magnetohydrodynamics, it is additionally assumed that the plasma is infinitely conducting so that the Ohm's law gives $\bm {E}+\bm v\times\bm {B}=0$ and consequently \(\bm E\!\cdot\! \bm B=0\).
-In this case, the cross-helicity and helicity densities conserve separately as it immediately follows from (\ref{17}).
+We emphasize that we do not discuss magnetohydrodynamics (MHD) in this work.
+The formulas \eq{06} and \eq{09} have been derived when the electromagnetic field is treated as an external having no feedback from the charged fluid motion.
+The setting similar to the one we consider occurs in the regime referred as Hall MHD, when the Lorentz force in Eq. \eq{03} acting on fluid of ions is controlled by the fast motion of electrons largely independent from the ions flow \cite{Lighthill}.
+Contrary, in the limit of ideal (i.e., infinitely conducting) MHD the Ohm's law yields $\bm {E}+\bm v\times\bm {B}=0$ and consequently \(\bm E\!\cdot\! \bm B=0\).
+In this case, the cross-helicity and helicity densities conserve separately as it follows from (\ref{17}).
 In plasmas with finite conductivity, only the total helicity is conserved.
-The interconversion of various helicities as in \eq{13} in poorly conducting relativistic plasmas has been discussed in \cite{beckenstein1987helicity}.

 Behind the straightforward algebra yielding to (\ref{17}) and (\ref{9},\ref{09},\ref{8}) there are deeper symmetry and geometry-based reasons (see \cite{Arnold} as a general reference for geometric view on hydrodynamics).
 Here we only touch the surface leaving a more comprehensive discussion to future publications.
 We start from the derivation of the helicity conservation in the form that makes the conservation of chirality an easy corollary.